Carousel Malinois, litter plans

 3. The dog must have good to great structure to meet the physical demands of training and trials.

-My pups are raised in the home and yard and often underfoot.
+My pups are raised in the home and yard and often underfoot with extensive socialization and start off with early neurological stimulation.
 Pups are exposed to different sights and sounds, crate training, car rides and one on one playtime with me!
 Pups are socialized with friends, visitors and family.

 All dogs used for breeding are DNA profiled, OFA and CERF evaluated - pups are sold with a written Buyers agreement.